Skip to content

 By the Way

-The provided installer script does all that steps for you.
+The provided installer script does all those steps for you.

 The GUI on the RPi Looks Different from the Screenshots#